All-Access Membership (Annual)

 - October 2019

 - March 2020

 - October 2020

 Get started now!

-After teaching thousands of students how to reach their potential on the SAT®, George wanted to create an online SAT resource that could reach a broader audience and provide students with in-depth question explanations and commentary that they could absorb at their own pace.
+After teaching thousands of students how to reach their potential on the SAT® through conventional in-person tutoring, George wanted to create an SAT resource that could reach a broader audience and provide students with comprehensive, in-depth instruction that they could absorb at their own pace.
 George achieved this goal by leveraging an innovative approach that shatters the traditional, expensive test-preparation model.

 George received a bachelor's degree in mathematics from Yale University.
-In addition to being admitted to Yale, George received undergraduate acceptance letters from Princeton, Columbia, Dartmouth, and Johns Hopkins.
+In addition to being admitted to Yale, George wad accepted to Princeton, Columbia, Dartmouth, and Johns Hopkins.